Copyright law of Japan: Length of protection

 Works authored by an individual, under their own name or a known pseudonym, are protected for 70 years following the individual's death.
 Works authored anonymously or pseudonymously, as well as works authored by corporations, where the individual author or authors are unknown, are protected for 70 years following publication.
 Prior term lengths were set at 30 years until 6 May 1970 and 50 years until 30 December 2018.

 Cinematographic works are protected for 70 years following publication (or 70 years following creation if unpublished).
 This update was made in 2004 to be more consistent with some other nations, notably the United States and most of Europe, as the previous term was fifty years.

-However, in 2006 the Tokyo District Court said that the 2004 law cannot be applied retroactively, so that all cinematographic works published (or created, if unpublished) before 1953 are now public domain.
-However, in 2007 the Tokyo District Court ruled that for works (in particular from Akira Kurosawa) released before and in 1970 copyright protection is extended until 38 years after the original copyright holder's death.
+In 2006, following a lawsuit from Paramount Pictures, the Tokyo District Court said that the 2004 law cannot be applied retroactively, so that all cinematographic works published (or created, if unpublished) before 1953 are now public domain.

+In 2007, following a lawsuit from Toho over the rights to Akira Kurosawa's films, the Tokyo District Court appended that for films released in 1970 or earlier, copyright protection is extended until 38 years after the original copyright holder's (i.e. the director's) death, thus bringing hundreds of public domain films back into copyright.
+As Kurosawa died in 1998, his copyrights are expected to expire at the end of 2036 or 2068.

 Neighboring rights apply for 70 years after the work is performed, transmitted, or put on sale.

 Works authored by, or transferred to, residents of countries which were Allied Powers in World War II, before the effectuation of the San Francisco Peace Treaty, are given some prolonged protection by an exemption law.
 This extension compensates for the unprotected period in World War II, and varies with the country of the author or the copyright holder in the wartime.
-The prolongation is normally by 3,794 days (including Australia, Canada, France, United Kingdom, and the United States), but some countries ratified later, and have longer wartime (the longest is 4,413 days for Lebanon).
+For copyrights before December 8, 1941, the prolongation is normally 3,794 days (including Australia, Canada, France, United Kingdom, and the United States), but some countries ratified later, and have longer wartime (the longest is 4,413 days for Lebanon).
+For works published between December 8, 1941 to the date when the San Francisco Peace Treaty became effective, the prolongation is the number of days between the publication of the work and when the San Francisco Peace Treaty became effective for the country.